carpentries-incubator/better-research-software/episodes/02-better-start-version-control.md

   (use "git rm --cached <file>..." to unstage)
 	new file:   data.json
 	new file:   my code v2.py

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+	.DS_Store
 ```

-Git now knows that should track the changes to `my code v2.py` and `data.json`,
-but it has not 'committed' those changes to the record yet.
+Git now knows that should track the changes to `my code v2.py` and `data.json`, but it has not 'committed' those changes to the record yet.
 A commit is a snapshot of how your tracked files have changed at a stage in time.
 To create a commit that records we added two new files, we need to run one more command: